AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.md

 * Open **command prompt window**
 * Navigate to `c:\aemformsbundles\mysite\core`
 * Execute the command `mvn clean install -PautoInstallBundle` The above command builds and installs the bundle in the AEM server running on `http://localhost:4502`.
-The bundle will also be available on the file system at
+The bundle is also available on the file system at
  `C:\AEMFormsBundles\mysite\core\target` and can be deployed using [Felix web console](http://localhost:4502/system/console/bundles)